cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/tables.rst

 Though Tables do not require a schema, in practice they are often written with an implicit schema.
 Column names are often strings, with a single data type used for all values in the same column.
-If you are using a Table in this way, you can set the schema Table property to enable exploration.
+If you are using a Table in this way, you can set a schema as a Table property to enable exploration.
 The schema will be applied at read time, allowing you to run ad-hoc queries against the Table.

 Requirements
 ------------
 In order to explore a Table, your Table must meet a few requirements.

-* Columns names must be strings.
+- Columns names must be strings.

-* All column values for a specific column must be of the same type.
+- All column values for a specific column must be of the same type.
 For example, a value cannot be a string in one row and an integer in another.

-* Column values must be of a primitive type.
+- Column values must be of a primitive type.
   A primitive type is one of boolean, int, long, float, double, bytes, or string.

-* Column names must be valid Hive column names.
-This means they cannot be reserved keywords like 'drop'.
+- Column names must be valid Hive column names.
+This means they cannot be reserved keywords such as *drop*.
   Please refer to the `Hive language manual <https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL>`__ for more information about Hive.

 Creating an Explorable Table
 ----------------------------

-When creating a ``Table`` in your application, if you set the schema table property, your Table will be enabled for exploration after it is created::
+When creating a ``Table`` in your application, if you set the table's schema property, your Table will be enabled for exploration after it is created::

   @Override